 Service Requirements of Aluminum Garage Doors

-If it’s a modern look you’re after for your Toronto, Vaughan or Richmond Hill home aluminum is the material you want for your Toronto garage door.
+If it’s a modern look you’re after for your Toronto home aluminum is the material you want for your garage door.
 But how often should you service aluminum doors and what should that service entail?
 Below we’ll take a look.

 - Glass Panels: An increasingly popular variation on the aluminum garage door is the aluminum framed glass door.
 With this door glass panels are held in place by an aluminum support frame.
 This type of aluminum door will need more regular maintenance simply because dirt and debris will be obvious on the glass panels.
 You should have them cleaned and inspected for cracks or other damage once a month.

 Because aluminum doors are lighter than typical wooden or steel doors pressure on the lifting mechanism and its parts is reduced.
 Motor, springs, rollers, cables, and tracks, along with the chain or belt drive should all enjoy an easier life because of their reduced workload.
 But that doesn’t mean they’re absolved from needing periodic maintenance.

 - Bi-monthly inspection: A lighter door means visual inspection of the springs, cables hinges, etc. can often be reduced from once a month to once every other month.
 If you notice anomalies or problems though, don’t attempt to address them yourself.
 Call Smart Doors.

 - Bi-monthly balance test: Disengage the automatic opener and lift the door manually.
 It should lift easily and remain in the open position without needing intervention from you.
 If the door seems extra heavy and/or won’t stay open call Smart Doors.

 - Monthly test of emergency reverse mechanism: This mechanism is designed to ensure no one is accidentally caught under the closing door.
 Therefore it’s necessary to check it monthly regardless of what your door is made of for the sake of everyone’s safety.